cyctbdbw/Shape-Asymmetry-Signature/README.md

 For the heritability analysis, also see Arnatkeviciute.
 A. et al., Genetic influences on hub connectivity of the human connectome.
 Nat Commun 12, 4237 (2021). https://www.nature.com/articles/s41467-021-24306-2

+Dependances: gifti toolbox (https://github.com/gllmflndn/gifti.git): this is for generating functional connectivity